Feras-Barahmeh/Solving-Problems-python/README.md

 ## **Notes**
 - Most Files has link to problem
-- Try solve problem before see soultion
+- Try solve problem before see solutions
 - The solution does not have to be the best solution.
 You can be creative and find better solutions
 - If file not has link problem the file name same name the problem (search in google)